wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

 ### Suspend Endpoint

-The `         markForSuspension        ` element contains the following parameters which affect the suspension of a  endpoint which would be timed out after a specified time duration.
+The `markForSuspension` element contains the following parameters which affect the suspension of an endpoint that would time out after a specified time duration.

 <table>
    <thead>